pantacuzino/goofer/customer_interview_questions.md

 Depending on the type of customer the answers might be relative to their knowledge.
 I want to be able to ask clear and concise questions.

+## What's your usage level of QA products?

+You want to discover people who have already built this habit and start by working with them (lead by example) to promote this habit.
+You want to see how good are they at asking questions by going through their account activity thus you check out their account to see how they engage within the community.
+Some people are observers, others are contributors, etc

 1. Do you know what Quora or StackOverflow are or have you used another type of Q&A system?
 [Y/N]

 2. If No, have you ever read a Reddit AMA?